 t location into the entry boxes, or grab the sliders and move them.

 If you have a wheel mouse, Alt-scroll changes the time, and Ctrl-Alt-scroll changes the z-slice.

 You can change the playback speed by right-clicking in an empty space within the navigation bar, which brings up a popup (context) menu:

 xy-plane.
 You might want to see a different set of slices from the 4d image:

 Initially you'll see nothing, but that's because this edge of the image is black.
 Type 151 into the

 y: entry box (note its name has changed) and hit enter, or move the "y" slider into the middle of its range; now you'll see the cone from the side.

 This GUI is also useful for "plain movies" (2d images with time), in which case the

 z controls will be omitted and it will behave largely as a typical movie-player.
+Likewise, the

 t controls will be omitted for 3d images lacking a temporal component, making this a nice viewer for MRI scans.